Find Export Customers, Analyze Your Markets

 2. Working with a Customs Broker

-3. Correctly Determining the HS Code
+3. Determining the Correct HS Code

-How Does the Export Process Work?
+How the Export Process Works

 1. Market Research